 Since 2019, RGi has been a supporter of T-REX, an early-stage advanced IT startup incubator in St. Louis, MO, as well as a founding sponsor of its Geospatial Innovation Center.
 With the goal of increasing the vitality of the regional economy and employing highly skilled workers that will contribute to the economic development of St. Louis, RGi offers incubator companies mentorship opportunities in the areas of Corporate Leadership, Operations, Finance & Accounting, and Marketing & Communications.

-RGi is also a member of the T-REX Geospatial Advisory Committee, which helps direct the center’s activities, mission, goals, and objectives.
+RGi is also a member of the T-REX Geospatial Innovation Center Advisory Committee, which helps direct the center’s activities, mission, goals, and objectives.

 RGi sponsored of four senior Virginia Tech Computer Science students for their Capstone project.
 The semester-long project provided credit for their Multimedia, Hypertext and Information Access class, and involved using Machine Learning to develop a Python tool that analyzed satellite imagery to identify parking lots.